Chickenhare and the Hamster of Darkness: Development

-In July 2011, it was announced that Sony Pictures Animation and Dark Horse Comics were adapting the Chickenhare series into an animated feature film.
+In July 2011, it was announced that Sony Pictures Animation and Dark Horse Entertainment were adapting the Chickenhare series into an animated feature film.
 In October 2012, Grine wrote on the official Chickenhare Facebook page: "Read the screenplay last night.
 It's quite a bit different from the source material, but that doesn't mean it wasn't terrific!
 I honestly enjoyed it.
 Now let's hope it stays on course!"
 In June 2013, he wrote: "Finally got to read the 2nd draft of the Chickenhare screenplay.
 Man, if this thing makes it to the big screen, you guys in are in for a treat!
 It's SO full of adventure and laughs I almost can't believe it.
 Let's all cross our fingers."
 In January 2016, Grine wrote on his Twitter account that the film had been cancelled.

 In early 2021, nWave Pictures president and CEO Matthieu Zeller announced through Variety that Sony Pictures International Productions was partnering with film director Ben Stassen on nWave's new animated feature film.
 Chickenhare and the Hamster of Darkness is based on the graphic novels created by Chris Grine and published by Dark Horse comics.
 Its screenplay, on the other hand is the work of Dave Collard with rewritings by Stassen and Benjamin Mousquet.

 The production of Chickenhare started in late 2019 and was completed in early January 2022.
 It took three years of work with over 200 people involved in the production of the film.
 Benjamin Mousquet, who made his directorial debut with Stassen after working at the studio as an animator for many years, was immediately drawn to the film's themes of inclusion and friendship.
 Both directors enjoyed including references to franchises like Indiana Jones.